To establish a case of negligence under Nevada law, you must prove four things:

 - Store owners have a duty to keep their floors dry so no one slips.

 How best to prove duty of care turns on the circumstances of the case.
-Oftentimes, this duty is self-evident depending on the plaintiff’s and defendant’s relationship.
+Oftentimes, this duty is self-evident depending on your relationship with the defendant.

 3.2.
 Second element: Breach of duty of care

 A breach of duty of care is what it sounds like.
-The defendant fails to meet its legal obligations towards the plaintiff by not acting with due care.
+The defendant fails to meet its legal obligations towards you by not acting with due care.
 The following are common examples of breaches of duty of care in negligence actions:

 - A driver texts while driving.